krrish94/CTCNet-release/README.md

 ## Geometric Consistency for Self-Supervised End-to-End Visual Odometry

-This is the webpage for the CVPR 2018 workshop paper.
+This is a historical repo for our CTCNet paper at the CVPR 2018 workshop on deep learning for visual SLAM.

-The page is currently under construction.
-You can expect it to be up by 17th June 2018.
+This is now EOL'ed and no longer supported/updated.

 ### Contact